 If you’re worried about climate change and the impact we’re having on the environment, one great place to make a difference is right at home.
 With these simple eco-friendly laundry tips, you can take a big step toward a more sustainable life.
 Even better, you can protect your health, help the environment, and save some money.

 Plus, the laundry room isn’t the only room in your house that you can make a little more eco-friendly.
-You can also take easy steps to make a zero waste bathroom and even make your cleaning routine more eco-friendly.
+You can also take easy steps to make a zero waste bathroom, reduce waste in your kitchen without even trying, and even make your cleaning routine more eco-friendly.

 1. Use Soap Nuts

 One great place to start when making an eco-friendly laundry room is with your detergent.
 Store-bought laundry detergent can contain all types of potentially dangerous chemicals.
 Worst of all, there are no regulations that require these companies to disclose what type of ingredients they’re using.

 For a safer and natural way to clean your clothes, you can use soap nuts.
 Soap nuts are actually a berry that contains a natural cleaning agent called saponin.
 If you prefer liquid detergent, you can even use them to make homemade liquid soap nut laundry detergent.

 Not only do soap nuts make a fantastic alternative to store-bought laundry detergents, but the trees they grow on help prevent erosion and can help combat the greenhouse gas effect.

 If you’re not quite ready to make the switch to soap nuts, consider making your own homemade laundry detergent.
 This laundry detergent is non-toxic, easy to make, and cheaper than most store-bought detergents.